bethbarlow7/udacity_ds_nanodegree_disaster_response/README.md

 The aim of this project is to build a Natural Language Processing model for an API that categorises disaster messages.

-This project fulfills the reuqirements for the Data Science Nanodegree Program by Udacity in collaboration with Appen.
+This project fulfills the requirements of the Data Science Nanodegree Program by Udacity in collaboration with Appen.

-The Project is divided in the following Sections:
+The project is divided into the following sections:

-1. Data Processing, ETL Pipeline to extract data from source, clean data and save them in a proper databse structure
+1. Data Processing ETL Pipeline to extract data from csv format, clean, and save in a SQLite database
-2. Machine Learning Pipeline to train a model able to classify text message in categories
+2. Machine Learning Pipeline to train an NLP multioutput classifier model that is able to classify text messages into categories
-3. Web App to show model results in real time.
+3. Web Application to allow a user to input a new text message and view the classification results

 <a name="getting_started"></a>
 ## Getting Started

 <a name="dependencies"></a>
 ### Dependencies
-* Python 3.5+ (I used Python 3.7)
+* Python 3.5+
 * Machine Learning Libraries: NumPy, SciPy, Pandas, Sciki-Learn
 * Natural Language Process Libraries: NLTK
-* SQLlite Database Libraqries: SQLalchemy
+* SQLlite Database Libraries: SQLalchemy
 * Web App and Data Visualization: Flask, Plotly

 <a name="installing"></a>